 - South Devon College – The project is a suite of small capital investments that will enable the College to extend and enhance the range and quality of our provision to meet the direct and indirect skills needs for the new nuclear development at Hinkley and address the replacement skills resource needs locally.
 It will provide mobile training and assessment facilities, increase access to training for employers at a range of locations and will provide access to specialist support and equipment (CAD and 3D printing) to businesses that are not currently available locally.
 These will increase flexibility and ease of access for employers and learners so that provision can be tailored to meet their needs.
 An additional 900 Learners, young people and adults, will have gained skills and qualifications from access to improved IT, equipment, software and through mobile facilities by March 2017.
 110 businesses will be supported through new facilities; including software and mobile resources with 18 jobs created as a result by March 2017.
 Improved and extended training space fitted to a high standard with access to mobile training devices across a wider locality is now operational at Heathfield and Newton Abbot.
 This project is completed and delivering and has received an allocation of £213,980 from Growth Deal.

 - Yeovil College – Addressing skills gaps in Construction/Civils and Facilities Management.
 This project will deliver skills training and jobs (including Traineeships, Apprenticeships and Higher Apprenticeships at Levels 2 -4) by; upgrading existing facilities, increasing capacity and widening the skills offer through a new build for construction training and an extension to the current hospitality facility to meet skills gaps arising from developments at Hinkley C and its supply chain.
 This project will provide for 20 new learners in Facilities Management when open rising to a total of 55 new learners and 28 new jobs pa when fully operational.
 It will also provide for 20 new learners in Construction/Civils by late 2017, rising to a total of 110 new learners and 55 new jobs when fully operational.
-This project is to be agreed, but is due diligence is underway and the project has received a provisional allocation of £ £637,500 from Growth Deal.
+It has received ££637,500 from Growth Deal.